 NTU - Nephelometric Turbidity Unit is a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.

-In addition to the constituents listed above, we also test for over 65 others.
+In addition to the constituents listed in the table to the right, we also test for over 65 others.

 NONE were detected